brendonthiede/brendonthiede.github.io/_posts/2021-03-23-k3d-on-windows.md

 Another you could do with k3d, though I'm not going to get into it, is to mount volumes to any combination of the nodes in your cluster.
 If this is something that you end up needing, a quick web search should set you on your way.
 And if your configuration starts to get too complex, you may want to consider using a config options file instead of command line arguments.

-With the cluster running and ready to forward traffic, we can create a deployment, service, and ingress:
+With the cluster running and ready to forward traffic, we can create a deployment, service, and ingress (from my [example of making a multi-node cluster with Multipass](https://github.com/brendonthiede/brendon-k8s-demo)):

 ```powershell
 echo "